Inga and Anush Arshakyan: Career

 In 2000, Inga and Anush entered the State Song Theater of Armenia.
 Both of them performed national, ethnic songs and songs written by A. Grigoryan and Anush.
 They sang in many cities of Armenia as soloists.

 In September 2002, they left for the United States for a concert tour with song theatre soloists.
 After the concerts at "Alex" Theatre in Los Angeles, the sisters immediately got an offer to appear on the same stage with solo concerts.
 The song theater left for Tehran with the same program.

 In 2002, the Armenian variety song festival Golden Lyre 2002 congratulated Anush and Inga on the "Sympathy of Audience" nomination.
 In February 2003, the Seasons of Life concert program was prepared, the producer was A. Grigoryan.
 Ethnic, national as well as modern songs were included in the musical performance, as well as songs to the accompaniment of violin, guitar and piano.

 In March 2003, solo concerts of Inga and Anush took place in the "Alex" Theater.
 At the same time their first album We and our Mountains was released.
 This was followed by invitations to appear on stage with the same program in New York City, Toronto, Argentina and Paris.
 Eventually in November, they left the theatre staff and started working on their own.

 In 2004, their rendition of the folk song "Tamzara" was announced as the winner of the Golden Lyre 2004 festival.
 Additionally the song won the Tigran Naghdalyan award in the National Music Awards in December 2005.
 A video for the song was released the same year, and it was later included on their second album Tamzara, which was released in 2006.

-Following the album release, they gave performances on tours in the USA, Tehran, London, Paris, Russia and Germany.
+Following the album release, they gave performances on tours in the US, Tehran, London, Paris, Russia and Germany.
 From 2008, Inga and Anush Arshakayan have cooperated with SHARM Holding LLC.

 Inga and Anush's third studio album Heartbeat of my Land was released in November 2009.
 The album's single Menq Enq Mer Sarerệ, was selected as the 2009 song for the annual Armenian Telethon, under the name "Our Shushi", with the duet also performing at the televised show on 26 November 2009.

 On 21 May, Inga & Anush started a tour to promote their album Heartbeat of my Land.
 Their first show was in Yerevan, having several other appearances in Syria, Beirut and Russia.